CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

-This directory contains several scripts which can be used to tune the parameters of the NER system for a particular purpose.
-The two parameters that can be tuned are the learning rate and thickness of SparseAveragedPerceptron learner.

-Following are required procedural steps to complete this process.
+This directory contains several scripts.
+The user will need to check out the cogcomp-nlp project into this directory for the scripts to work properly.

 1. Collect Training Data